queirozz8/cash-counter/README.md

 - Control using the arrows next to the input fields;
 - Support to both computers and mobile devices.

+<h4>The goal is to help people who handle large amounts of cash and struggle to keep track of the total.</h4>

 ###

 <h2>PT-BR: Um Website que calcula a quantidade de dinheiro em espécie (dinheiro vivo) que você tem (baseado no número de notas e moedas que possui).</h2>